251027-Java/java-garbage-collection-mlineselle/README.md

 ```

 **Questions**:
-1. Did G1GC achieve the target pause time?
+1. Did G1GC achieve the target pause time? yes
 2. What trade-offs did you observe?
+It seemed to be more inconsistent

 ## Deliverables
 1. Completed `MemoryLabApp.java`